lumen-notes/lumen/README.md

 ---

-Think of Lumen as your private knowledge garden.
+Think of Lumen as your _private knowledge garden_.
 It's where you plant, grow, and harvest ideas.

 #### 🌱 Plant